CALL (800) 863-5312 TO SPEAK WITH a personal injury Lawyer FOR FREE

 2. The defendant breached that duty of care;

 3. The plaintiff sustained injuries; and

 4. The defendant’s breach was the cause of the injury.

 If the defendant disproves any of these elements, the plaintiff’s case fails.
 Causation is often the most difficult element to prove in a defective product case.
-The defendant will argue that, even if a defect was present, it was not truly the cause of your injury; for example, they may argue that your injuries were actually underlying and were only exacerbated by the accident giving rise to your case.
+Ultimately, the defendant will argue that, even if a defect was present, it was not truly the cause of your injury.
+For example, they may argue that your injuries were actually already there and were only exacerbated by the accident giving rise to your case.

 - Breach of Warranty.
 Unlike negligence and products liability, this cause of action stems from the law of contracts.
-When we buy a product, it comes with certain contractual assurances; one of those assurances is that the product is actually safe to use—the so called “implied warranty of fitness/suitability for purpose.”
+When we buy a product, it comes with certain standards.
+One of those standards is that the product is actually safe to use—the so called “implied warranty of fitness/suitability for purpose.”
 If the product is not safe to use for its marketed purpose, the seller or manufacturer can be said to have breached this “warranty of fitness/suitability.”